telegram-bot-rb/telegram-bot/README.md

 with Async adapter by default, and there is
 [Sucker Punch](https://github.com/brandonhilkert/sucker_punch) for Rails 4.

-Be aware of some limitations:

-- Client will not return API response.
-- Sending files is not available in async mode [now], because them can not be serialized.

 To disable async mode for the block of code use `bot.async(false) { bot.send_photo }`.
 Yes, it's threadsafe too.

+#### Limitations

+- Client will not return API response.
+- Sending files is not available in async mode, because they can not be serialized.

 ## Development